Connection on a budget

 But I’m all open to hearing suggestions on how you connect on a budget.
 I’d love to hear from you through an email or private message on Facebook or DM on Instagram about how you connect if money is tight for you.

-Remember to join me in episode 21 of my podcast for gay men ‘Connection over Coffee with The Loneliness Guy’ as we discuss connection on a budget.
+Join me in episode 21 of my podcast for gay men ‘Connection over Coffee with The Loneliness Guy’ as we discuss connection on a budget.

 Important notice: All views expressed above are my own and are intended to support, challenge and inspire gay men to consider the issue of loneliness and increase awareness of the need for authentic connection with themselves, with others and their communities as an antidote to chronic loneliness.
 They are not intended to, nor should they, replace the advice of a licensed helping professional.
-Please consult the Resources page if you feel that you need the services of a licensed helping professional where you are in the world.
+Please consult the Services page if you feel that you need the services of a licensed helping professional where you are in the world.